ssmi8/Fighting-for-Par/README.md

 For the home page I wanted a clear header with navigation links, and also wanted a looping video to engage the user and allow the user to immediately know what the website was about.

+## Features

+The site is a single landing page with several sections.
+Future development of the Billme idea will lead to a much more expansive website covering company, product, services, resources, support, pricing as well as the backend of the platform that users sign in to.

+### Header & Navigation Bar

+* The header contains the logo "Fighting for Part" on the left side and the navigation links to the "Home" "Gallery and "Sign Up" pages.
+* A line sits under the page the user is currently on, and if you hover over a link, a white line appears under the link.
+* Using flex desgin the navigation links move to the left, under the logo on smaller screens.

+### Video

+* The looping video of a golf course is used as a hero image and was selected to look similar to the websites I found during my research, which gives the user an immediate understanding of what the website is about.
+* This video is on a continuous link and has no sound.

+### The Three Key Benefits

+* This section highlights the three key benefits that the society focuses on which is, Great Venues, Competitions and Social.
+* I wanted this section near the top so the user can clearly see the benefits of joining the society.
+Many users want to know the venues will be of a high calibre, there is an option to compete with fellow memebers and it is a social sport, where you can meet new people.

+### Why us?

+* This section pushes on from the three key benefits.
+* In concise paragraphs, the user can easily read the text and understand why they should join the golf society.
+* I have used images here to help convey the message and this should create interest and allow the user to make informed decisions.

+### Gallery Page

+* This section is an image gallery which shows the user existing memebers during their time with the golf society.
+* The purpose of this section is to give confidence to the user that the golf socity provides the message conveyed in the home page.
+* This section uses CSS grid to be easily responsive.

+### Sign Up Page

+* The sign up section allows the user to sign up to fighting for par.
+* The sign up section also allows the user to enter a competition, where they have a chance to win a free round of golf.
+* This section uses a full image background, with the form in the foreground.
+* The user can easily enter their details, along with some questions to get a better understanding of the user.

+### Footer

+* Footer section is where the social media links are displayed.
+* The user is encouraged to find out more information using these links.
+* Along with the header, the footer is conistent on each page the user clicks.
+* The social media links open in new tab upon clicking on them.

+## Testing

+Testing was done as each change was saved.

+* Within Gitpod I utilized the live server extension to see changes in real time.
+* Using google developer tools I checked the responsiveness when changing screen sizing and used the desktop and mobile filters
+* Upon pushing the code to github I ran the lighthouse reports for mobile and desktop.
+* Lastly I ran the code through validators to look for errors in html and css.

+## Errors

+* Upon using media queries I realised that my footer would move from the bottom of the screen to the middle when content broke through the bottom of the page.
+As I learned more about position and media queries, I was able to recitfy this.
+* When creating the gallery, I found my images were not in line at the bottom of the page and sizing was inconsistent.
+I therefore used CSS grid to better shape the images and make a much cleaner view.
+* When running through my progress with my mentor, I found that my form was not responsive to screen sizing.
+Thanks to my mentor Rahul for helping resolve this by using flex box.

+## Lighthouse Report